 Once you are on the All Communications page, click on the three dots icon that appears once you hover your pointer over the specific communication.
 A small menu will show up, click Duplicate.
 The existing communication will be duplicated.

 Personalize Messages with Placeholders

 Messages can be personalized regardless of the channel if you use placeholders.
 Choose any number of placeholders to personalize your messages.

 Placeholder values are filled from the Target profile of each person.
 If a value is not available, an empty space will be displayed instead.
 Placeholders can be default ones like first and last name, but you can also set anything your business case requires.
 This can be defined in the Custom Attributes section in the Target module.

-The communication you create will appear as a list and it will show the campaign status: active, canceled, drafted.
+The communication you create will appear as a list and it will show the campaign status: active, paused, finished, canceled, and drafted.
 Any finished or drafted communication that has not been updated more than 90 days will be deleted.